ufshaikh/intcode/README.md

 A parameter can be used in multiple ways:

-- Position mode (0): the parameter is to be interpreted as an address in the machine's "memory."
+- Position mode (0): the parameter is to be interpreted as an address in the machine's memory.

-- Immediate mode (1): the parameter is interpreted as a number.
+- Immediate mode (1): the parameter is interpreted directly as a number.

-- Relative mode (2): the parameter is interpreted as an offset from the current relative base.
+- Relative mode (2): the parameter is interpreted as the address which is the value of the parameter added to the current relative base.

+When the parameter is read from in position or relative mode, the value at the address is used as an argument to the opcode function.
+When a value is stored in a parameter, memory at that address is replaced with that value.
 It's impossible to write to a parameter in immediate mode, and a valid program will never ask you to do so.

 The parameter modes are indicated in order by the digits of the instruction prior to the opcode, from least to most significant.
 Pad the instruction with